ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/_review.md

             - "All the above"
         correct_answer: 4
         explanation: >
-            Explain the ways of how to assign your program to cpu/cores
+            These are all the ways you can assign your program to cpu/cores